PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-10 04:38:10
+Last updated: 2024-04-10 04:41:14
-Random Quote: I put up a good fight but I lost.
-For the first time, but not the last. - Rue Bennett
+Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall